Nathan Healy

 Successor Solar Incentive (SuSI) Program State program Fixed payments for solar production over 15 years.
 Earn one SREC-II per 1,000 kWh generated.
 Typical 7kW system earns ~$700/year.
 Learn More

-To qualify, your renewable energy system must be certified by your local enforcing agency, which requires submitting a written application under oath.
-The system must be designed primarily to produce renewable energy for your building’s electrical, heating, cooling, or general energy needs.
-The exemption becomes effective for the tax year following certification and continues as long as the system is used primarily for renewable energy purposes.
+To qualify, your renewable energy system must be certified by your local enforcing agency (the municipal office that handles building codes).
+You’ll need to submit a written application on an official form, and the agency will verify that your system was designed primarily to produce renewable energy for your building’s electrical, heating, cooling, or general energy needs.
+Eligible systems include solar photovoltaic, solar thermal, wind, geothermal, and certain other renewable technologies.
+The exemption becomes effective for the tax year following certification and continues as long as the system remains in use for its primary renewable energy purpose.

 Ready to start saving with solar?